srujana13/constable-github-action/Results.md

 ## Suggesstions for Lab Participants

-- Item 1 "The app would be better if it checks inside individual files to and then rate them. "
+-  "The app would be better if it checks inside individual files to and then rate them. "

-- Item 2 "Include issues (closed and open), commits (are descriptive), number of contributors and documentation as a factor too."
+-  "Include issues (closed and open), commits (are descriptive), number of contributors and documentation as a factor too."

-- Item 3 "Considering the content and usability of README.md and code coverage "
+-  "Considering the content and usability of README.md and code coverage "

-- Item 4 "Weighted Scoring of each metric considered"
+-  "Weighted Scoring of each metric considered"
-- Item 5 "I'd like to see it tracking the code coverage and if code build passes or not.
+-  "I'd like to see it tracking the code coverage and if code build passes or not.
 Also, currently I can use the application on my repositories only.
 I'd like to see Constable working on other public repositories as well. "

 ## Conclusion: